AkatQuas/kiddo-plays/README.md

 # Kiddo plays

-My explorations in Computer Science, frontend & web, JS/Go/Python, docker & kubernetes, etc
+My explorations in Computer Science, frontend & web, JS/Go/Python, docker & Kubernetes, etc.

 # The play list, learning or practising

+> Not all projects are listed.
+Checkout the sub-directory please.

 - [Angular](./angular-playlist): several web projects using the AWESOME frontend framework Angular.